coffeedoc/codo/CONTRIBUTING.md

 * Update the CHANGELOG for noteworthy changes.
 * Please **do not change** the version number.

-## Feature freeze
+## Features freeze

 Codo has initially started as simple experiment to document the CoffeeScript class system and has quickly evolved to a general documentation generator that supports many best practices that aren't part of CoffeeScript.
-I'd like to continue extending Codo, but the code base has grown too fast and needs some architectural refactorings before more features can be added.

-**Until the architectural refactorings have been finished, no more features will be added to Codo.**

-Planned tasks for Codo 2:

-* Use CoffeeScript Redux for parsing.
-* Remove the comment conversion and add comments to the CoffeeScript Redux parser instead.
-* Switch from class to function focused approach.
-* Abstract token detection into a tree walker.
-* Separate structural analysis from the generator and referencer.
+Since every code combination needs to be explicit detected and converted into an internal representation, it's a huge effort to support everything that is possible with CoffeeScript.
+I've already implemented many features that I don't need for myself, and since CoffeeScript is so damn flexible and powerful, many needs aren't covered yet.

+**Since I have many other OSS projects I'd like to maintain and also enjoy my family in real life, I'm unable to add new features to Codo for now.
+If you like to have a new feature in Codo, you need to implement it on your own and if you open a pull-request, I'll happily assist you to find your way through the code base.**

 Thanks for understanding.